benko/amq-openshift/README.md

 	tcp:///10.x.y.z:61616@36988 (amq-incoming-x-yyyyy) has been established.
 ```

+This proves that the two brokers have been able to resolve each other's
+endpoints through the use of a common service (set by the environment variable
+`AMQ_MESH_SERVICE_NAME`).

 ## deploying the clients

 ### create new apps

 Once the brokers are running, simply create two new apps, the producer and the
 consumer.

+NOTE: It is recommended to create the producer first, and only proceed to the
+consumer once the former one is up and running.
+This will make debugging any
+potential problems easier and also prove that messages will indeed be *stored*,
+not just forwarded while both clients are alive and running.

 We will be using the `fis-karaf-openshift` image with those to initiate a S2I
 build of the OSGi bundles that will eventually do the sending and receiving of